Miselrkba/interview-questions/README.md

-This project is a Questionare from Html, Css, JavaScript and React Questions.
+This project is a Questionare for Html, Css, JavaScript and React job Interview Questions.

 Download the code and run npm install in the same directory.